atharaq/atharaq.github.io/cs2-s23/lesson3.md

 Write a program which asks the user to input an integer from 1 to 10 (inclusive).
 If they input something that is not an integer, you should output an angry message and end the program (hint: look at this [Example Program](https://books.trinket.io/thinkjava2/chapter5.html#sec68) from the text).
 If they input an integer that is not in that range, you should remind them that you asked for the number to be between 1 and 10.
 If they do input a number in that range, you should congratulate them on following directions.

+Check the instructions [on replit](https://replit.com/team/cs2-spring-23/Input-1-to-10).
+The output has to be in a specific form based on the input in order to pass the test cases that I created for this assignment.

 ## Reminder

 <div class="youtube-container">